tvandenberghe/gazetteer-vocabulary-mapper/README.md

-# A library to match csv files against vocabulary lists, such as gazetteers and taxonomic backbones.
-Implemented are GeoNames and WoRMS.
+# A library to match csv files against vocabularies

+This java library maps to gazetteers and taxonomic backbones.
+Currently implemented are GeoNames, Marine Regions and WoRMS.

 ## Get the source or binaries
 For nontechnical users, the easiest is to get the release binary and download the properties.yaml.example file.